 |Common use cases||Workloads that are contained within a single Azure resource.
 Workloads for which you need independent identities, such as an application that runs on a single virtual machine.||Workloads that run on multiple resources and which can share a single identity.
 Workloads that need preauthorization to a secure resource as part of a provisioning flow.
 Workloads where resources are recycled frequently, but permissions should stay consistent.
 For example, a workload where multiple virtual machines need to access the same resource.|

-IT admins can use tools like Microsoft Intune, a mobile device management (MDM) solution, to manage devices.
+IT admins can use tools like Microsoft Intune, a cloud-based service that focuses on mobile device management (MDM) and mobile application management (MAM), to control how an organization’s devices are used.
 Refer to Microsoft Intune for more information.